ooni/code-style/Readme.md

 When you make a binary release be sure to always include the version number in the filename you upload.

+If you are uploading a release to test flight or other distribution channels, you must create a tag before doing so.
+Every release pushed to any distribution channel must have a corresponding git tag.

 If you are making a beta or unstable release, be sure to comunicate this adequately when you distribute it.